ndonfris/fish-lsp/docs/MAN_FILE.md

-  `--enable`    enable the language server features `--disable`   disable the language server features `--dump`    dump the json ouput of the language server features enabled after startup
+  `--enable`    enable the language server features `--disable`   disable the language server features `--dump`    dump the json output of the language server features enabled after startup

 `env`
 show the environment variables available to the lsp